bigcommerce/catalyst/README.md

 ---

+:warning: Notice

-:warning: Catalyst is in development and should not be used in production environments :warning:
+- Catalyst is in development and should not be used in production environments

-:warning: The experimental `with-makeswift` version of Catalyst is not quite ready for feedback.
-During Catalyst’s developer preview you should be focused on the core Catalyst storefront.:warning:
+- The experimental `with-makeswift` version of Catalyst is not quite ready for feedback.
+During Catalyst’s developer preview you should be focused on the core Catalyst storefront

 ---